secure-software-engineering/phasar/README.md

 An example call would be:

-$ main -m path/to/your/main.ll -a ifds_solvertest
+$ main -m path/to/your/main.ll -D ifds_solvertest

 to run an IFDS solver test on the IR code contained in main.ll.